ChiaraSapo/exp-rob-assignment3/README.md

-The human can interact by:
-Sending a Play command to the robot, followed by a GoTo command + target location (Entrance, Closet, Living room, Kitchen, Bathroom, Bedroom)
+Next time: maybe implement the yaw, run for a long time.

-# A bit of theory
+# A little bit of theory

 ## Creating a map: gmapping
 The gmapping package provides laser-based SLAM (Simultaneous Localization and Mapping), as a ROS node called slam_gmapping.
 Using slam_gmapping, you can create a 2-D occupancy grid map from laser and pose data collected by a mobile robot.